God’s guiding hand.

 God makes it clear through the Bible that he is ready, indeed wants, to engage with us in life.
 And in appropriate circumstances he provides us with his loving care; his ‘grace’.

 ‘Guidance’ is one example of how he does positively interact with us.
 I have analysed many, many related examples during my own life.
-My overall evaluation of all those examples, which are again supported by Bible scriptures, took me to a point in my thinking where it became difficult to rationally ‘dispute’ his involvement there.
+My overall evaluation of all those examples, which are again supported by Bible scriptures, took me to a point in my thinking where it became difficult to logically ‘dispute’ his involvement there.
 Yes, he can become that real even within just one area of interaction with us human beings.
 And again, if you want to know a little about the ‘who’, ‘how’ and ‘why’ of this website, then click here.

 3.1 Where God can guide us in life